ChrisCallanJr/dndCharacterSheet/dndSheet.md

 #### Dancing Lights

 You create up to four torch-sized lights within range, making them appear as torches, lanterns, or glowing orbs that hover in the air for the duration.
 You can also combine the four lights into one glowing vaguely humanoid form of Medium size.
 Whichever form you choose, each light sheds dim light in a 10- foot radius.
 As a bonus action on your turn, you can move the lights up to 60 feet to a new spot within range.
 A light must be within 20 feet of another light created by this spell, and a light winks out if it exceeds the spell's range.

+#### Firebolt

+You hurl a mote of fire at a creature or object within range.
+Make a ranged spell Attack against the target.
+On a hit, the target takes 1d10 fire damage.
+A flammable object hit by this spell ignites if it isn't being worn or carried.

+This spell's damage increases by 1d10 when you reach 5th level (2d10), 11th level (3d10), and 17th level (4d10).

 ### 1st Level